public-ui/public-ui.github.io/dev/README.md

 Basic rules for translate the website:

+- File names all in english - for SEO URLs.
 - The translation should be as close as possible to the original text.
 - The translation keys should be in English separated by dashes (kebab-case).
 - The default translation text (`message`) should be in German.
 So we does not need always a description.
 Later they will be replaced with other language values.